kevinlakhani/sqlautoimport/README.md

  1. Make sure [Python](https://www.python.org/downloads/) is installed on your machine.
  2. Optionally, use a  [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for the following steps
- 3. Open a command line (Windows) or terminal (Mac/Linux) window and navigate to the directory containing `sqlautoimport.py`
+ 3. Open a Command Prompt (Windows) or Terminal (Mac/Linux) window and navigate to the directory containing `sqlautoimport.py`
  4. In the window enter`pip install -r requirements.txt`
  5. After requirements install, follow the directions below in the "Usage" section, replacing `sqlautoimport.exe` with `sqlautoimport.py`

 # Usage
-Open Command Prompt in the directory your copy of `sqlautoimport.exe` (or `sqlautoimport-32.exe`) is located.
+Open Command Prompt (Windows) or Terminal (Mac/Linux) in the directory your copy of `sqlautoimport.exe` (or `sqlautoimport-32.exe`) is located.
 Alternatively, you can point the Command Prompt to the full directory path where your executable is located.

 For regular usage, you must specify the FLAVOR, HOST, PORT, DATABASE, USERNAME, and PASSWORD to connect to.